top of page

 “I was so consumed with the physical reality of a miscarriage, managing the pain and heavy bleeding, that it wasn’t until that part was all over that the sadness and tears came.
 At that stage I was back at home, on my own, and it was very lonely”.

-A pregnancy loss may leave you feeling isolated and alone.
+A pregnancy loss may leave you feeling isolated.
 You may also feel disappointed and think that your body has let you down.
-Your emotions can change daily – there is no set pattern and depending on what else is going on in your life, there are days that will be easier than others.
+Your emotions can change daily.
+There is no set pattern, and depending on what else is going on in your life, some days will be easier than others.

 It is important to remember that miscarriage is not your fault.

-Getting your first period after a miscarriage can be particularly hard as the bleeding can remind you of your miscarriage and the loss of a pregnancy you may have really wished for.
-However, feelings do change and with time, support and giving yourself a chance to physically recover, you should start to feel gradually better.
+Getting your first period after a miscarriage can be a particularly hard experience, as the bleeding can remind you of your miscarriage and the loss of a baby you may have really wished for.
+With time, support and giving yourself a chance to physically recover, you should gradually start to feel better.

 “I couldn’t understand how my body had let me down.
 I was fit, healthy and had done all the rights things.
 I kept going back over the previous few weeks wondering what I had done that might have caused this…..I was full of guilt and confusion and overwhelmed with jealously and anger when I saw other people walk around with pregnancy bumps”.

-While it is important to give yourself time to grieve and heal, if you have continued trouble coping with daily life (i.e. loss of appetite, inability to sleep or focus at work, becoming isolated from family and friends) or if you have ongoing feelings of anxiety (anxiety is an even more common symptom following miscarriage than depression), your GP can provide support and refer you for professional counselling if required.
+If, after giving yourself time to grieve and heal, you have continued trouble coping with daily life (i.e. loss of appetite, inability to sleep or focus at work, becoming isolated from family and friends), or if you have ongoing feelings of anxiety (an even more common symptom following miscarriage than depression), your GP can provide support and refer you for professional counselling if required.

 “Talking to a few trusted people was helpful too and it was only then that I realised how many others had similar experiences and I wasn’t so alone in it”.

-Some of the information leaflets and web links in this website may also be helpful to you.
+Some of the available supports listed on our website may also be helpful to you.